 Major topics covered in the development of science in this period include:

 - The Darwinian Revolution and Global Reception of Evolution

 - Civil Engineering

 Nineteenth Century Collections Online is the most ambitious efforts of its kind ever undertaken, providing full-text, fully searchable content from a wide range of primary sources.
 Selected with the guidance of an international team of expert advisors, these primary sources are invaluable for a wide range of academic disciplines and areas of study, providing never-before-possible research opportunities for one of the most studied historical periods.

-Science, Technology, and Medicine is available on Gale's cutting-edge research platform.
+Science, Technology, and Medicine, Part I is available on Gale's cutting-edge research platform.
 This state-of-the-art technology was developed using our flexible Agile approach, incorporating user testing and feedback throughout the process to ensure that we are providing the features that scholars require -- such as detailed subject indexing and metadata, textual analysis tools, personalized user accounts, and more -- for research in the digital age.

 “The scope of this digitization project makes it a significant research resource for both scholars and undergraduates.
 There are several benefits to this scope: the sheer size of the collections; the geographic range including comparative materials from various cultures; and the variety of types of documents including a significant amount of unpublished material . . . .
 The new platform tools developed for NCCO are impressive and should be useful to scholars as well as students.
 These include the browse features for 'Exploring Collections,' the search within results features, text analysis tools, and sophisticated image viewing tools.”